brrittoo/url-encoder/README.md

 This will local package so changes take effect immediately without needing to reinstall.

----

----

-Also, the **Local Development (From Git Clone)** section needs proper markdown formatting and code blocks:

 ```markdown
 ## Local Development (From Git Clone)